 This is a short guide on how to install Ringo on your system.
 The only essential requirement is the Java Platform, Standard Edition.
-We recommend Java SE 8 to run Ringo.
+We recommend Java LTS releases 11 or 17 to run Ringo.
 You can download Java from:

 Download the latest Ringo release